KelvinOnyango/requirement-analysis/README.md

-# -Requirement Analysis in Software Development.
+# Requirement Analysis in Software Development.
 This repository documents the process of requirement analysis in software projects.
 It documents how to properly gather, analyze, and document software requirements in order to deliver successfull projects.

 ## What is Requirement Analysis?